My installation of a heat pump water heater

 Be forewarned, the water heater tank manufacturers really torque in the drain pipe.
 Mine was very tight.
 I needed a big wrench and some patient turning of the fitting to remove it.
 I used Teflon tape on all the brass and galvanized fittings provided by Nyletherm.
 I am delicate with my torque, so I ended up re-torquing a the fittings so there were no leaks.
 Remember you can remove the valve handles if you have to.
 Try to leave room so you can easily re-torque your fittings.
 My water heater is in a tub which is elevated by concrete cap blocks.
 This facilitates drainage if there are any failures in the water heater.

 If you have a floor drain

 This can be a great place for the condensate to go.
 The hot water heat pump constantly produces condensate.
 Many basement floor drains have "water traps" provided to prevent inflow and outflow of air (and perhaps radon) through the floor drain.
 These floor drain traps need an almost continuous source of water or they DO NOT WORK!
 The condensate is perfect for this.

 Commissioning (Start Up)

 A tee in the outlet line plumbed to a valve then to the hot water outlet of the tank.
 This would allow flushing air out of the Nyletherm just by turning one valve periodically.
-Of course this additional line would require insulation as well.
+This additional line requires insulation as well.

-Well we've been taking showers, washing clothes, running the dishwasher, etc, everything's working fine, plenty of hot water.
-I'll have to let you know about the electric energy savings.
-During this entire project I did drain and refill, and even reheated, my water heater three times, wasting quite a bit of electricity I'm sure.
-But I broke the project into pieces so I didn't try to do too much at once.
+Well we have been taking showers, washing clothes, running the dishwasher, etc, everything's working fine, plenty of hot water.
+I will let you know about the electric energy savings.
+During this entire project I did drain and refill, and even reheated, my water heater three times, wasting quite a bit of electricity I am sure.
+But I broke the project into pieces so I did not try to do too much at once.

 I hope this helps you choose a heat pump water heater and hopefully it will facilitate your installation as well.
-As I remember more details I'll try to update this article.
+As I remember more details I will try to update this article.